TheIoTLearningInitiative/IntelEdison/documentation/WeAreBimbo.md

 - Install Telegram
 - Search and start a conversation with your Bot
-  - Bimbo Marinela
+  - BimboMarinelaBot
-  - Bimbo Barcel
+  - BimboBarcelBot
-  - Bimbo Ricolino
+  - BimboRicolinoBot
 - Interact with your bot using 3 commands
   - /light
   - /message